Linear stability of discrete shock profiles for systems of conservation laws: Introduction

 Firstly, Section \ref{sec:Th1<-Th2} will be dedicated to the proof of Theorem \ref{thStab} using Theorem \ref{th:Green}.
 The main part of the article however (from Sections \ref{sec:GSloin} to \ref{sec:GT}) will concern the proof of Theorem \ref{th:Green}: \begin{itemize} \item In Section \ref{sec:GSloin}, we will prove Proposition \ref{prop:SpectreEssentielLcc} which describes the spectrum of the operator $\Lcc$ in the set $\Oc$ and will allow to define the spatial Green's function defined by \eqref{defGreenSpatial} on $\overline{\U}\backslash\lc1\rc$.
 We will then prove Proposition \ref{GreenSpatialFar} which implies exponential bounds on the spatial Green's function in the neighborhood of any point of $\overline{\U}\backslash\lc1\rc$.

-\item In Section \ref{sec:GSnear1}, we prove that the spatial Green's function can be meromorphically extended in a neighborhood of $1$ through the essential spectrum of the operator $\Lcc$.
-We will show that it has a pole of order $1$ at $z=1$ and find precise expressions \eqref{ExpGs: l geq 0 : j geq l+1}-\eqref{ExpGs: l geq 0 : j < 0} on it that will be essential in the Section \ref{sec:GT}.
+\item In Section \ref{sec:GSnear1}, we prove that Proposition \ref{prop:GS_near_1} which claims that the spatial Green's function can be meromorphically extended in a neighborhood of $1$ through the essential spectrum of the operator $\Lcc$.
+We will show that it has a pole of order $1$ at $z=1$ and find precise expressions \eqref{ExpGs: l geq 0 : j geq l+1}-\eqref{ExpGs: l geq 0 : j < 0} on it that will be essential in Section \ref{sec:GT}.